Ocean Ridge Treatment & Recovery

 Detox, Treatment, Recovery

-That’s never true because everyone at rehab is experiencing similar issues.
+Though that might seem true, it’s not.
+Everyone at rehab is experiencing similar issues.
 Everyone is battling their demons and for the first time in a long time, taking steps that will help them win.
 And every one of them has some insight into what you’re going through.
 That makes rehab a place where you can make real friends.
 However, there are pros and cons and it’s important to choose your friends with care.

 If you have people who understand what you’re going through to be accountable to, you’re much less likely to relapse.
 If you have to tell your friends and people who have shared emotions about their own problems with you that you have relapsed, it will feel like letting them down.
 And, those kinds of relationships are incredibly and powerfully motivating.